leoau123/exchange-rate/README.md

 **Feature:**
   - Fluctuation (Provide the rate changes from start date to end date, also providing higest, lowest and average rate between the timeframe)
   - Front-end GUI
+  - Change default sysmbols and base for each user

 **Security:**
   - User Authenication (A unique key assigned to each API account used to authenticate with the API)
   - MongoDB SSL Connection

 **Monitoring:**
   - Process Monitoring
   - API staus

 **Automation**
   - Automation Data Import